A confidential space to explore the thoughts, feelings and challenges in your life.

 Abuse, Anger management, Attachment disorder, Bereavement, Depression, Family issues, Low self-confidence, Low self-esteem, Narcissistic personality disorder, Relationship issues, Self-harm, Separation and divorce, Stress, Suicidal thoughts, Trauma, Work related stress and many others.

-I have a special interest in trauma and its effect on the body, family conflict, issues with our sense of identity in the world, pressures to fulfil expectations whether societal, family, peers or our own.
+I have a special interest in trauma and its effect on the body, family conflict, issues with our sense of identity, pressures to fulfil expectations whether societal, family, peers or our own.

 Is it confidential?